What's in this section

 A Resident Advisor and House Manager is an undergraduate student who is responsible for a number of students who live in the residence halls and greek houses.

 He/she assists in the social, educational, cultural and community development of students in the residence halls and greek houses.
 The RA/HM serves as a communicator, listener, and initiator of activities, resource person, limit-setter, administrator and friend.
-The RA/HM is an extension of the Residence Life Office and the Office of Greek Life, and is an integral part of its success by receiving suggestions and feedback from students.
+The RA/HM is an extension of the Residential Programs Office, and is an integral part of its success by receiving suggestions and feedback from students.

-The Resident Advisor and House Manager is a representative of Rider University, and acts as a positive role model for others both on and off campus.
+The Resident Advisor and House Manager are a representative of Rider University, and acts as a positive role model for others both on and off campus.

 back to top